Sago Palm Care and Growing Guide

 • Allow the pup to sit out in a shady spot and let the severed area cure for a few days to reduce the chance of rot later.

 • Use a pot with several drain holes and fill it with a rapidly draining soil mixture.
-Cactus or palm mix is ideal, but you can mix potting soil, sand, perlite, and coco coir–about three parts potting mix to one part other ingredients.
+Cactus or palm mix is ideal, but you can mix potting soil, sand, perlite, and coco coir—about 3 parts potting mix to 1 part other ingredients.

 • Plant the pups, leaving about ⅓ of the base out of the soil.
 Planting too deep can cause rot issues.